adamchainz/djade/README.rst

 .. |.git-blame-ignore-revs file| replace:: ``.git-blame-ignore-revs`` file __ https://docs.github.com/en/repositories/working-with-files/using-files/viewing-a-file#ignore-commits-in-the-blame-view

-Keep the hook installed in order to continue formatting your templates. pre-commit’s ``autoupdate`` command will upgrade Djade so you can take advantage of future features.
+Keep the hook installed to continue formatting your templates. pre-commit’s ``autoupdate`` command will upgrade Djade so you can take advantage of future features.

 Usage
 =====

-``djade`` is a commandline tool that rewrites files in place.
+``djade`` is a command line tool that rewrites files in place.
 Pass a list of template files to format them:

 .. code-block:: console